KzoNag/ARFoundationPeopleOcclusion/README.md

 They are based on default background shader located on *Packages/ARKit XR Plugin/Assets/Shaders*.

 **NOTE**
+LWRP one is tested on **lwrp** branch.
 Universal one is not enough tested.

 ### License
 [MIT](https://github.com/KzoNag/ARFoundationPeopleOcclusion/blob/master/LICENSE)